 RNPs for CRISPR in animal models

 In a relatively simple animal model such as zebrafish, injection of eggs with RNP is highly successful, as shown by University of Utah scientists in collaboration with IDT .
 Furthermore, in adult mammals, recent studies have shown that RNP delivery in vivo is possible using nanoparticles.
 Gold nanoparticles are popular, although other types of nanoparticles (e.g., zinc) are also under investigation .
-Nanoparticles have been shown to be very efficient at delivering RNPs into animals [2, 10, 11].
-As mentioned above, avoiding OTEs is extremely important for preclinical and future clinical CRISPR applications, so it is important to avoid using CRISPR plasmids.
+Nanoparticles have been shown to be very efficient at delivering RNPs into animals [2,10,11].
+As mentioned above, avoiding OTEs is extremely important in certain CRISPR applications, so it is recommended to avoid using CRISPR plasmids.